Phoenix (Romanian band): The 1970s

 In 1973 Phoenix represented Romania at the "Golden Harp" festival in Bratislava (Slovakia), and then at the "Disc festival" in Sopot (Poland).
-Also, they wanted to record a new rock-opera, named "Meșterul Manole", but the communist officials censored it all, by "losing" the unique book with costume sketches and lyrics given to them for official approval.
+Also, they wanted to record a new rock-opera, named "Meșterul Manole", but the communist officials censored it all, by "losing" the only existing book with costume sketches and lyrics given to them for official approval.
 The result was only an EP with an extract from the opera, Meșterul Manole, uvertură (Master Manole, overture) and two older songs, Mamă, Mamă (Mother, Mother) and Te întreb pe tine, soare...
 (I'm asking you, sun...).

-On Monday, 19 November 1973, Phoenix held a concert in Bucharest, presenting their new hits "Andrii Popa", "Pavel Cneazul", "Mica Țiganiadă" and "Strunga" which composed the new disc "Mugur de fluier".
+On Monday, 19 November 1973, Phoenix held a concert in Bucharest, presenting their new hits "Andrii Popa", "Pavel Chinezu", "Mica Țiganiadă" and "Strunga" which composed the new disc "Mugur de fluier".
 The new songs were still influenced by folklore yet had a new style.
-This style was the result of the collaboration with new songwriters Andrei Ujică and Șerban Foarță.
+This style was the result of the collaboration with new lyricists Andrei Ujică and Șerban Foarță.
 Based on those new songs Nicu Covaci created a new show "Introducere la un concert despre muzica veche la români" ("Introduction to a concert about old Romanian music") in which he introduced violins, flutes, archaic percussion and other traditional instruments.
 The show was never finished due to a new collaboration with "Cenaclul Flacăra".

 Every winter the members of the band would retreat to Mount Semenic and plan their upcoming songs.
 That winter the show "Zoosophia", a title that would later change to "Cantafabule", was created.
 The show began by "calling" all mythic animals and continued by dedicating a song to each of them, finishing with the Phoenix, the band's symbol.
 The year 1975 brought a newcomer to the band, Ovidiu Lipan "Țăndărică" (born 1953).
 The "Cantafabule" show was first presented in Timișoara in February 1975.
-The disc was recorded in a short time and was published the same year with a misspelling in the title: "Cantofabule."
+The disc was recorded in a short time and was published the same year with a misspelled title: "Cantofabule."

 By this time, Phoenix had become quite popular, both for the songs and the thinly veiled allusions to the Communist regime.
 The band members, especially Nicu Covaci, were increasingly harassed by the Securitate.
 Covaci married a Dutch woman and left the country in 1976.
 He returned in 1977, bringing in relief aid for those struck by the powerful earthquake on 4 March.
 After two grandiose concerts in Constanța and Tulcea, Covaci left the country again, this time with all the band members (except Baniciu) hidden inside their Marshall speakers: at the time it was extremely difficult to obtain approval to travel abroad and illegal border crossing was punished by imprisonment.